 Starbucks built a PWA of the ordering system on the web.
 Why?
 They wanted to provide more accessible, user-friendly online ordering to all of their customers.

 The PWA can work without a network connection.
-It’s a great feature to have, especially for on-the-go customers who may not have connectivity or be at remote places where the internet is less reliable.
+It’s a great feature to have, especially for on-the-go customers who may not have connectivity or be in remote places where the internet is less reliable.

 The Outcome